Review some of the most commonly asked questions about a herniated disc:

 What causes a herniated disc?

 Excessive injury or strain may lead to a herniated disc.
-Spinal discs degenerate naturally as individuals age and the ligaments surrounding the discs begin to weaken.
+Spinal discs degenerate naturally as individuals age, and the ligaments surrounding the discs begin to weaken.
 As spinal degeneration progresses, even a minor twisting movement or strain may cause a disc to rupture.

 Research has shown that some individuals may have a predisposition for herniated discs depending on family history.
-Certain individuals may be more susceptible to spinal disc degeneration, and as a result may experience herniated discs in multiple areas along the spine.
+Certain individuals may be more susceptible to spinal disc degeneration and, as a result, may experience herniated discs in multiple areas along the spine.

 Disc herniations most commonly occur in the lumbar (lower back) region of the spine, but they can also happen in the cervical (neck) and thoracic (mid-back) regions.
 Risk factors for developing a disc herniation include aging, obesity, smoking, and repetitive heavy lifting.